Kalita Humphreys Theater

-The Kalita Humphreys Theater is a historic theater in Dallas, Texas (USA).
+The Kalita Humphreys Theater is a historic theater in Dallas, Texas, United States.
 It is the only theater by architect Frank Lloyd Wright and one of the last completed buildings he designed.
 It was built in 1959 for Dallas Theater Center who still produces original productions on the revolving stage.
-Other Dallas theater groups also use the Kalita Humphreys Theater throughout the year, including Uptown Players and Second Thought Theater.

 History

 The Dallas Theater Center committee approached Frank Lloyd Wright to design a theater on land donated by Sylvan T. Baer along the picturesque Turtle Creek.
 Wright, busy at the time with other projects, suggested that if the committee could use a plan already in his files he would agree to the project.
 The original design had been created for a West Coast theater in 1915 and later adapted for Hartford, Connecticut.
 Neither of these theaters were built for various reasons and the design was adapted for Dallas.

 Construction began in 1955 and was completed four years later and nine months after Wright's death at a cost of over $1,000,000.
 The Kalita Humphreys Theater opened on December 27, 1959, with a presentation of "Of Time and the River" by Thomas Wolfe.
 The theater took its name from an actress who worked with Paul Baker, the first director of the Dallas Theater Center.
 Kalita Humphreys died in a plane crash in 1954 and her parents donated $120,000 to the theater as a memorial.
 The theater was recognized as a historic city of Dallas landmark in 2007.

 In 2009, Dallas Theater Center moved its administrative offices to the Dee and Charles Wyly Theatre at the AT&T Performing Arts Center in the Dallas Arts District, but continues to produce shows in both spaces and continues to manage the Kalita Humphreys Theater.
-In April 2018, Kalita Humphreys Theater hosted Dallas Theater Center's production of “The Trials of Sam Houston”, a world-premiere play written by Aaron Loeb.
+In April 2018, Kalita Humphreys Theater hosted Dallas Theater Center's production of "The Trials of Sam Houston", a world-premiere play written by Aaron Loeb.
 The Kalita Humphreys Theater also remains in use as a regional theater space by other local performing arts groups.
 In 2010, Uptown Players, a growing gay-focused theater company moved to the Kalita Humphreys Theater and occupies the space when not being used by the Dallas Theater Center.
 In addition, Second Thought Theater performs at Bryant Hall, which adjoins the Kalita Humphreys Theater.
 Between productions and rehearsals by Dallas Theater Center and these other companies, Kalita Humphreys Theater remains in use as a working theater approximately 50 weeks of each year.

+Other Dallas theater groups also use the Kalita Humphreys Theater throughout the year, including Uptown Players and Second Thought Theater.